 The University of Michigan's size, complexity and academic strength, its impressive array of resources and opportunities, the quality of its faculty and research institutes---all these elements contribute to the rich environment where students learn and challenge themselves as they come into contact with people, cultures and ideas from all over the world.

-If you're interested in learning more about the history and traditions of the University of Michigan, visit the website of the History and Traditions Committee.
+If you're interested in learning more about the history and traditions of the University of Michigan, visit the Bentley Historical Library.

 Source: Information from The Treaty with the Wyandot, etc., ©1817 (Art 16) and The Making of the University of Michigan, by Howard H. Peckham ©1997